-SEGA recently announced that they’re bringing back Shenmue 1 and Shenmue 2 via a HD collection later this year.
+SEGA are soon to bring back Shenmue 1 and Shenmue 2 via a HD collection next week.
 Should you be excited?
 Yes, you certainly should!
 Let’s get straight to the meat of the matter.
 If you own a PlayStation 4, you’ve more reasons to look forward to this collection than any Xbox One owner.
 Why?
 Well, we’ll take this from the top…

 Shenmue was originally designed to be a trilogy of games that told one overarching epic story, releasing way back on the underappreciated Dreamcast.
 Sadly, only two thirds of this story were released, leaving countless fans in the cold in regards to the conclusion.
 The story is set in 1986 Yokosuka, Japan, when teenage martial artist Ryo Hazuki returns to his family dojo to witness a confrontation between his father Iwao and antagonist Lan Di.
 Ryo intervenes, but is easily put on his ass.
 Lan Di demands Iwao give him a mysterious stone artifact known as the dragon mirror.